mat888/showcase.github.io/python/Travelling Salesman/outside-perimeter.md

 Early into my programming hobby I was introduced to something called the travelling salesman problem - find the shortest path in a set of points which reaches all points and returns where it started.
 It wasn't long after reading something along the lines of "the only known method to find the shortest route everytime is guess and check," to become fascinated with the problem and attempt to come up with algorithms to solve it efficiently.

-Iterating on an earlier idea whose JSbin format was lost to an OS reinstall, and becoming more of a programming exercise than anything else, I had the idea after watching 3Blue1Brown's <a href="https://www.youtube.com/watch?v=M64HUIJFTZM">video</a> on rotating lines and intersecting points that a good place to start would be to determine from the set of points to most 'outside' perimeter - or the perimeter determined by choosing one point, then rotating a line around that first point until it intersects with another one, then repeating until the set is enclosed.
+Iterating on an earlier idea whose JSbin format was lost to an OS reinstall, and becoming more of a programming exercise than anything else, I had the idea after watching 3Blue1Brown's <a href="https://www.youtube.com/watch?v=M64HUIJFTZM">video</a> on rotating lines and intersecting points that a good place to start would be to determine from the set of points "the most 'outside' perimeter" - or the perimeter determined by choosing one point, then rotating a line around that first point until it intersects with another one, then repeating until the set is enclosed (with the initial point being on some linear extreme of the set).

-In practice, this turned out to be much more difficult to implement than expected, and has set a personal record for most edge cases dealt with, but it does work, and this post will be going over some of the details and challenges.
+In practice, this turned out to be more difficult to implement than expected, and has set a personal record for most edge cases dealt with, but it does work, and this post will be going over some of the details and challenges.

 ```py
 import math